-Services such as remote digital assistance for litigants who are unable to access digital services or travel physically to the court premises, can play a critical role in achieving this.
-Initially such assistance may be a help desk for litigants to call and find out information regarding listing of their case or applying for a copy of an order/judgment to be sent by post, etc. Over time, remote digital assistance can also be expanded to providing litigants copies of orders/judgments in vernacular languages through post.
+Services such as remote digital assistance for litigants who are unfamiliar with computers and mobile devices, or who are unable to access digital services.
+They would also increase access for litigants who cannot travel physically to the court premises, can play a critical role in achieving this.
+Initially such assistance may be a help desk for litigants to call and find out information regarding listing of their case or applying for a copy of an order/judgment to be sent by post, etc. They can also be provided assistance via web chat or a voice response system.
+Over time, remote digital assistance can also be expanded to providing litigants copies of orders/judgments in vernacular languages through post.
+Assistance can be provided at court premises themselves for services such as configuring and explaining software for video hearings, as well as for procedures such as e-filing.
+Special assistance can be provided at courts for digitally excluded individuals for whom remote assistance is inadequate.